-Andy’s studio smells like heaven.
-If you’ve ever pressed your face against cedar wood and deeply inhaled, it’s like that—except the whole place smells that good so you don’t have to walk around holding a piece of wood to your face to get the effect.
-Whitney immediately starts taking photos, and Andy and I started at the beginning.
-He met Alex out in Madison, when East Fork was taking root and Andy was working on a sorghum farm (I meant to circle back and inquire about the sorghum farm).
-Andy does and can make a lot of things, but it was decided he should make cutting boards for East Fork because they have a relatively streamlined production process and are functional and enduring.
+Andy met East Fork’s co-founder and CEO Alex Matisse, in Madison County, when East Fork was taking root and Andy was working on a sorghum farm.
+Andy does and can make a lot of things, but it was decided he should make boards for East Fork because they have a relatively streamlined production process and are functional and enduring.

-A cutting board starts two years out—two years out!
-Andy tells us this and Whitney and I both exclaim, because we really don’t know anything about woodworking, that that’s a long time.
-The pieces of wood that become Andy’s cutting boards ideally come from large, urban logs.
+A cutting or charcuterie board starts two years out—two years out!
+The pieces of wood that become Andy’s boards ideally come from large, urban logs.
 These logs are quarter sawn, which allows them to be more dimensionally stable than “plain sawn” logs.
 After being cut, the boards air dry for one year—the general rule of thumb is one year of drying time for each inch the board is thick.
 Once your 1”-thick boards have air dried for a year, they’re cut, flattened on the jointer, and then they sit for a week.
 Andy repeats this process several times, to get the boards as dimensionally stable as possible.

 The first step in the ebonizing process: a solution of iron oxide and vinegar is applied to the white oak.

 For all the reasons Andy uses white oak, others are after the same wood.
 Andy tells us the price of white oak has tripled since he started making cutting boards because it’s so in demand.
-The biggest purchaser is the whiskey industry (we jokingly referred to them as “Big Whiskey” throughout the conversation), as white oak makes excellent whiskey barrels for all the same reasons it makes excellent cutting boards.
-I asked Andy if there are other woods he has/would consider using.
-Maple is a contender, but Andy doesn’t find the graphics as nice, and red oak is much more porous than white oak.
+The biggest purchaser is the whiskey industry, as white oak makes excellent whiskey barrels for all the same reasons it makes excellent cutting boards.
+Andy said that in considering other types of wood to use, maple is a contender, but he doesn’t find the graphics as nice, and red oak is much more porous than white oak.
 It’s possible to ebonize woods other than white oak, but you have to introduce tannic acid if it doesn’t naturally occur in the needed amounts.

-So that’s how Andy makes a cutting board for us, but the large pile of wood that will become cutting boards is just one of several projects Andy has going on.
-Several large pieces sit in his studio that will be installed at Sauna House here in Asheville, and he’s working on tea trays for Dobra Tea House.
+So that’s how Andy makes cutting and charcuterie boards for us, but the large pile of wood that will become cutting boards is just one of several projects Andy has made several large pieces for Sauna House here in Asheville, he’s made tea trays for Dobra Tea House, another local favorite.
 He was heavily involved in the construction of beautiful Airbnb The Nook (that’s also full of East Fork and many of our favorite local makers) and works with Shelter, a design studio responsible for, among other things, the beautiful East Fork Asheville (which Andy naturally had a hand in).

-I asked Andy about his work on The Nook, as that kind of large-scale building project is very different from his production-style work.
-His answer was incredibly beautiful—and I wish I’d had a tape recorder so I could get it down word for word—but I’ll do my best to articulate it here.
-Andy said that when making furniture, while functional, he’s making something that is not absolutely necessary to the human experience.
-Shelter is another matter: humans need shelter and places to live, so fulfilling that need is something Andy finds deeply rewarding.
-Whitney and I both teared up a bit at that.
-It was such a beautiful sentiment, and I wish you could have been there with us to hear it from Andy, in his words.
+Though that kind of large-scale building project is very different from his production-style work, Andy said that when making furniture, while functional, he’s making something that is not absolutely necessary to the human experience.
+Shelter is another matter: humans need shelter and places to live, so fulfilling that need is something he finds deeply rewarding.